 Showing You Care: Pronoun Etiquette

 So, what do you do when someone shares their pronouns with you?
 When someone shares their pronouns with you, they communicate how they would like to be referred.
 By respecting someone's pronouns and using them in conversation, you respect them and support them in their identity.
 Of course, it is okay to make mistakes.
 We all slip up from time to time.
-If you make a mistake when referring to someone's pronouns, it is okay to correct and apologize.
-For example, “I think she, I mean they, are over there”.
+If you make a mistake when referring to someone's pronouns, it is best to correct yourself, provide a brief apology, and move on.
+For example, “I think she, I mean they, are over there.”

 Try your best to call someone by the pronouns they have shared.
 Some people choose to refer to those they do not know the pronouns of as they/them, rather than assuming the gender of a stranger or acquaintance.